jesseskinner/hover/README.md

 - `this.state` - object property

-	- Contains a copy of the current state object.
-A new copy is made every time `setState` or an action handler are called.
+	- Contains the current state of the store.
+If a custom `store.getState` is provided, it will be called to set the value of `this.state` before every action.

-	- If you make changes to `this.state`, they will not affect the store's state.
-Be sure to use `this.setState(state)` to save the state.
+	- Be sure to use `this.setState(state)` to save the state and notify state listeners.

 	- Note: `this.state` is not available in the function constructor of a `store`.
-Use `this.getState()` here instead.
+Use `this.getState()` there instead.

 		```javascript
 		Hoverboard({